carpentries-incubator/tei-xml/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-Workshop to introduce TEI XML to archivists, cataloguers and other library and information professionals.
+An introduction TEI XML for archivists, cataloguers and other library and information professionals.

+This lesson is based on a series of three workshops delivered at The University of Manchester Library in November to December 2019.
+Learners were given "homework" activities at the end of each workshop.
+Some time was given at the start of the subsequqent workshop to discuss these activities.
+Those three workshops have been adapted into "episodes" here.

 <!-- this is an html comment -->